 In addition to developing clinical skills, residents also have several direct teaching opportunities, are involved in the medication use process, and gain experience in clinical research through completion of a major project.
 All learning experiences are designed to produce a well-rounded pharmacist with strong leadership abilities, project management skills, critical thinking skills and oral and written communication skills.
 Upon completion of the program, trainees are awarded an American Society of Health-System Pharmacists (ASHP) accredited residency certificate.

-Residents receive full benefits including health and dental coverage.
-Ten working days are available for vacation or sick time off.
-A travel allowance will be provided to attend the ASHP Midyear Meeting, the Southeastern Residency Conference (SERC), and/or other selected meetings.
-Residents are provided with an office, three lab coats, computer, tablet PC and free parking.
-Additionally, the Department of Pharmacy has an active continuing education program, with opportunities offered on a routine basis.
+Residents receive full benefits, including medical and dental coverage with premiums paid by the employer.
+Twelve paid working days are available for vacation or sick time.
+A travel allowance will be provided to attend the ASHP Midyear Clinical Meeting, the Southeastern Residency Conference (SERC), and/or other selected meetings.
+Residents are provided with dedicated office space containing individual double monitor desk top computers, phones, storage/filing space as well as a shared printer.
+In addition, residents receive remote access to the hospital network, comprehensive drug information resources, three lab coats, a laptop and/or iPad, a daily meal allowance and free parking.
+The Department of Pharmacy also has an active continuing education program, with opportunities offered on a routine basis.

 Facts About Carolinas Medical Center